Undergraduate

 You will:

-• Be introduced to anatomy and physiology.
+• be introduced to anatomy and physiolog;.

-• Study pathophysiology and microbiology, as well as beginning to learn about lower limb and foot conditions.
+• study pathophysiology and microbiology, as well as beginning to learn about lower limb and foot conditions;

-• Prepare for clinical practice (and your professional development journey) by developing key skills, including communication skills, and explore the professional requirements to allow you to become a podiatrist.
+• prepare for clinical practice (and your professional development journey) by developing key skills, including communication skills, and explore the professional requirements to allow you to become a podiatrist;

 Modules